LSUG-Projects/quota-control-portlet/README.md

 Quota Control for Sites and Organizations
 =========================================

 Quota Control for Sites and Organizations Portlet is one of the plugins developed by the Liferay Spain User Group.
 You can check out our Group Page at https://www.liferay.com/community/user-groups/spain/welcome.
+All stuff related to this project will be at that wiki page: https://www.liferay.com/community/user-groups/spain/welcome/-/wiki/Main/%23LSUG+Project+%231+-+Quota+Control+App+

 You can find the forum posts for this plugin at: http://www.liferay.com/es/community/forums/-/message_boards/message/17851111 and its JIRA "User Story" at http://issues.liferay.com/browse/LPS-14058.